 • Painful asking price

 The Nikkor Z 14-24mm f/2.8 S wide-angle zoom offers an f/2.8 aperture throughout the zoom range, and gives highly impressive image quality.
 There’s a customisable control ring, and like other premium Z mount lenses features a built-in display panel.
 There’s weather sealing, as you’d expect, as well as excellent flare resistance.
-Basically, the only downside to this lens is the price, at $2,497 / £2,249.
+It’s a beautiful lens for landscapes and cityscapes, but of course, at this professional tier, it comes at a high price.

 Read our Nikkor Z 14-24mm f/2.8 S review